Can you introduce yourself and tell us a little bit about your role in the establishment of Ncardia?

 Simultaneously, we always have screening in mind too.
 Almost all of our assays are in 96- or 384-well plates to enable testing of large sets of molecules to identify those that might work in the patient population.
-Part of our DiscoverHIT Screening Platform is the actual screen of compound libraries on these disease models for our clients.
+Part of our integrated drug discovery screening platform is the actual screen of compound libraries on these disease models for our clients.

 The iPSC-based disease models are really key in phenotypic screening, but what should be considered when selecting the model for a specific application?